-Germ clue to childhood cancer
+Missing microbes 'cause' childhood cancer

 This study is part of a massive shift taking place in medicine.

-To date our relationship with microbes has largely been one of warfare and yet more than half the cells in our body are microbes.

-Recognising their important role on our health and wellbeing is revolutionising the understanding of diseases from allergies to Parkinson's and depression and now leukaemia.
+To date we have treated microbes as the bad guys.
+Yet recognising their important role for our health and wellbeing is revolutionising the understanding of diseases from allergies to Parkinson's and depression and now leukaemia.

-Prof Charles Swanton, Cancer Research UK's chief clinician, said: "This research sheds light on how a form of childhood blood cancer might develop, implicating a complex combination of genetics and early exposure to germs, dirt and illness.
-But it's important to emphasise that less than one per cent of children who have the genetic predisposition described in this review, go on to develop acute lymphoblastic leukaemia.
+Prof Charles Swanton, Cancer Research UK's chief clinician, said: "Childhood leukaemia is rare and it's currently not known what or if there is anything that can be done to prevent it by either medical professionals or parents.